-What happened to the 3 Chelsea kids Mourinho tipped for stardom in 2014
+The 3 Chelsea kids Mourinho tipped for stardom in 2014 & how they fared

 “My conscience tells me that if, for example, Baker, Brown, and Solanke are not national team players in a few years, I should blame myself,” Mourinho said on Chelsea’s pre-season tour in 2014.

 “They are part of a process the club started without me.
 At this moment, we have players who will be Chelsea players.
 And when they become Chelsea players, they will become England players, almost for sure.”

 We’ve taken a look at how those three players have fared over the last eight years.

 Baker was handed his first-team debut early in Mourinho’s second spell at the club, coming off the bench against Derby County in the FA Cup in January 2014.

 The midfielder’s stunning strike against Arsenal Under-21s was voted Chelsea’s goal of the season in 2013-14, and he also won their Young Player of the Year award.